jentrent/tracker/README.md

 - PostgreSQL database server

 ### Setup
-1. Create a postgres user account for DB access.
+1. Create a postgres user account for DB access
 2. Log into postgres and run the Tracker DB create script [`tracker_create.sql`](src/main/resources/sql/tracker_create.sql)
 3. Add the DB account/pw to the Test [`persistence.xml`](src/test/resources/META-INF/persistence.xml)
 4. Add the DB account/pw to the main deployment [`persistence.xml`](src/main/resources/META-INF/persistence.xml)
 5. Build the application using the command: `mvn clean install`
-6. Deploy the `target/tracker-1.0.war` to your app server.
+6. Deploy the `target/tracker-1.0.war` to your app server

 The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/tracker/service/test/) verify the setup is working as expected.
 To skip the tests, add the following to the maven build command:  `-Dmaven.test.skip=true`